rfg-modding/rfg-localization/docs/editing.md

 # Editing .rfglocatext files
-After [decoding](decoding.md) an `.rfglocatext` file, it becomes an editable JSON file.
+After [decoding](decoding.md) an `.rfglocatext` file, it becomes an editable XML file.

-## Modifying existing strings
+## Modifying existing entries
-To modify an existing localization string, update the `String` field in the JSON file with the desired text.
+To modify the string of an entry, update the respective `String` field with the desired text.

-**Note:** When editing the JSON file, certain characters require escape sequences to be correctly formatted, for example:
-- Double quotes: `\"`
-- Newlines: `\\n`
-- White-space characters: `\\s`
+If desired, the Identifier of an existing entry can be updated and its Hash value will be re-calculated.
+It isn't recommended to modify the Identifier of a base game entry.

 ### Markup syntax
 Various markup codes can be used to modify text appearance or insert elements into strings.
 Each markup syntax code affects only the text written after it.